donmccurdy/aframe-gamepad-controls/README.md

 controller        | 0       | Which controller (0..3) the object should be attached to.
-enabled           | true    | Enables all events on this controller. movementEnabled   | true    | Enables movement via the left thumbstick. lookEnabled       | true    | Enables view rotation via the right thumbstick. flyEnabled        | false   | Whether or not movement is restricted to the entity’s initial plane. debug             | false   | When true, shows debugging info in the console.
+enabled           | true    | Enables all events on this controller. movementEnabled   | true    | Enables movement via the left thumbstick. lookEnabled       | auto    | Enables view rotation via the right thumbstick.
+`auto`, `true`, or `false`.
+In `auto` mode, view rotation is disabled automatically in VR mode, if a `look-controls` component is active. flyEnabled        | false   | Whether or not movement is restricted to the entity’s initial plane. debug             | false   | When true, shows debugging info in the console.